dugmo/beautiful-jekyll/_posts/2018-05-30-set-up-the-sccm-lab.md

     New-NetIPAddress –IPAddress 10.0.0.254 -PrefixLength 24 -InterfaceAlias "vEthernet (HYD-CorpNet)" New-NetNat –Name HYD-CorpNetNATNetwork –InternalIPInterfaceAddressPrefix 10.0.0.0/24
 ```
-2. If you can ping 10.0.0.254 but STILL can't ping 8.8.8.8, make sure HYD-GW1 is powered off.
+2. **NAT** - If you can ping 10.0.0.254 but STILL can't ping 8.8.8.8, make sure HYD-GW1 is powered off.
 If it is, the issue is on the host system.
 From the host system, ping CM1 at 10.0.0.7 to confirm NAT is working.
 If NAT is working, from CM1 ping the host IP of the physical adapter.

-3. The lab network is 10.0.0.0/24.
+3. **Subnet** - The lab network is 10.0.0.0/24.
 If our home network is also on 10.0.0.0/24 we'll have trouble getting out.
 We will either need to ditch the NAT and rely on GW1, or re-IP DC1 and CM1 and our NAT configuration on a different network.
 Just keep in mind in subsequent blog posts we'll need to adjust networking respectively.